Italian Cats

 • Persian cats may also require occasional baths to keep their coats clean and shiny.

-The Maltese cat was likely brought to Italy by traders or Phoenician settlers, and it became popular among Italian noble families.
+Likely brought to Italy by traders or Phoenician settlers, The Maltese breed became popular among Italian noble families.
+Over time, Maltese cats began symbolizing Italian cat culture, causing their nomenclature as an “Italian” breed.

 Origin and History of Maltese Cats: